jfcalvo/jfcalvo.github.com/_posts/2011-11-23-evolving-strings-with-genetica.markdown

 ---
 type: post
 layout: default
+title: Evolving strings with Genetica
+summary: A small example on how to use the Genetica Ruby gem.
 language: english
-summary: A small example on how to use the Genetica Ruby gem.
-title: Evolving strings with Genetica
+comments: true
 ---

 > *Warning:* this is an easy example on how to use *Genetica* (the Ruby gem) to create genetic algorithms; anyway you will need some basic knowledge about genetic algorithms to understand it.
 Maybe you should read [something][wikipedia_ga] about the subject before start to read this post.